krdlange/arcadia/README.md

   DB_PASS=YOURPASSWORD
 ```

-Run npm run migrate in the project folder of this repository, in a new terminal window.
+Run `npm run migrate` in the project folder of this repository, in a new terminal window.
 This will create a table called 'arcadia' in your database.

-In your MySQL console, you can run use arcadia; and then describe arcadia; to see the structure of the game_collection & users table.
+In your MySQL console, you can run `use arcadia`; and then `describe arcadia`; to see the structure of the game_collection & users table.

 ### API you'll need